From Holiday To Every Day | How To Optimize Your Dining Room

 For china, don’t be afraid to experiment with color!
 Try coordinating rose-colored chargers with milky white plates and snowflake adorned bowls, or for a bolder look, couple bronze chargers and bowls with amethyst colored plates and napkins.
 A pop of color or imaginative pairing of patterns is often a conversation starter, especially at seasonal gatherings.

 The last component is the centerpiece.
 One quick search on Pinterest will present a dizzying array of suggestions, especially for the holidays.
 I’ve always found that the trick to centerpieces is balance.
-It should quite literally center the table, and it can incorporate absolutely anything: candles, vases, baskets, plants, marbles, metal letters, lights, everything but the kitchen sink.
+It should quite literally center the table, and it can incorporate absolutely anything: candles, vases, baskets, plants, marbles, Decorative Colored Glass Balls, metal letters, lights, everything but the kitchen sink.
 If you aren’t sure what to do, start with a tray.
 Place it in the center of the table and start layering—a small stack of colorful antique books next to a trio of white pillar candles and a glass bowl of mints, or a quartet of brass herb planters surrounded by decorative pebbles.
 During the holidays, a set of hurricane vases filled with beloved ornaments adds dimension and nostalgia, while a pair of small poinsettias provide a pop of color and fresh fragrance.

 Host An Event